 October/November 2019 – From Polynesia to Florida via Japan

 The thing by being in the middle of the Pacific Ocean is that you are both near and far from many places, “just” a 10-hour direct flight away.
-After my 3 weeks in French Polynesia and before going to the US to attend my first DEMA show in Florida, I took the opportunity of the weekly direct flight between Tahiti and Tokyo to spend another month in Japan.
+After my 3 weeks in French Polynesia and before going to the US to attend my first DEMA show in Florida, I took the opportunity of the weekly direct flight between Tahiti and Tokyo to spend another month in Japan to write my Okinawa 2 week itinerary blog spot.

 I decided to first rest in Ito, in the Izu Peninsula, off the action of the Rugby Worldcup.
 I had all the time to relax in a fabulous century-old “ryokan” with its “onsen” (hot spring) but as Hagibi typhoon was approaching I eventually had to leave for Tokyo a day earlier before the guesthouse and all the trains closed.